 Can meal replacement shakes cause constipation?

-There are two types of meal replacement shakes, ready-to-drink (store-bought) shakes, and shakes made with meal replacement powder.
-In order to make a shake with meal replacement powder, you have to mix the powder with milk or water.
+There are two types of meal replacements: ready-to-drink (store-bought) meal replacement shakes, and meal replacement shakes made with meal replacement powder.
+In order to make a meal replacement shake with meal replacement powder, you have to mix the powder with milk or water.
 This requires a blender or a shaker bottle, and a little extra time and effort.
-Some people prefer ready-to-drink shakes because they are more convenient, but if they knew what they were drinking, they would probably vomit.
+Some people, prioritizing convenience, prefer to buy ready-to-drink shakes, but if they knew what they were drinking, they would probably vomit.

-Ready-to-drink meal replacement shakes are full of food additives like emulsifiers, stabilizers, and thickeners.
-Ingredients like these improve characteristics like shelf stability and texture, but they look nothing like real food and are hard to digest.
-This is why I recommend that you make your own shakes with powder.
-That said, not all meal replacement powders are created equal, and many contain the same additives found in ready-to-drink shakes!
-Keep reading to learn more about how to pick an easy to digest meal replacement powder.
+Ready-to-drink meal replacements shake are full of emulsifiers, stabilizers, thickeners, sweeteners, and flavors.
+Ingredients like these improve characteristics like taste, texture, and shelf stability, but can cause uncomfortable side effects like constipation, and long-term gut damage (more about this soon).
+This is why I recommend that you make your own meal replacement shakes with meal replacement powder.
+That said, not all meal replacement powders are created equal, and many contain the same additives found in ready-to-drink protein shakes!

 Why drink wholesome?